Maulve/Onscreen-Output/README.md

 Furthermore, this Onscreen Output will receive more features going forward.

 # Installation
-Currently, the addon is only available here on GitHub.
+Currently, the plugin is only available here on GitHub.
 (AssetLib release planned)

-Step 1: Copy the `assets` folder from this repository Step 2: Put the `assets` folder into your Godot Project Step 3: Enable the Addon in Project->Project Settings->Plugins Step 4: Reload your Project
+Step 1: Copy the `addons/onscreen-output` folder from this repository Step 2: Put the folder into your Godot Project
+Step 3: Enable the Addon in Project>Project Settings>Plugins
+Step 4: Reload your Project

 ## Usage